This pineapple habanero jam is sweet and fruity with just the lightest lingering tingle of heat from the spicy pepper.

 - 300 grams sugar (1½ cups, divided in half)

-- 1 TBSP powdered pectin (mixed with half of the sugar)
+- 1 tablespoon powdered pectin (mixed with half of the sugar)

-- ¼ tsp habanero, ground (or red chile powder)
+- ¼ teaspoon habanero, ground (or red chile powder)

 - Cook pineapple, ground habanero, and half the water over medium heat until pineapple is quite soft.
 This may take up to 10 or even 15 minutes.
 If the water boils away before the pineapple is soft enough to produce its own juices to cook in, add the rest of the water.
 Keep stirring and mashing the pineapple to break it down as much as possible.